tgnemecek/core-website/src/collections/pages/coaching.md

   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1596493058/pexels-pixabay-161154_uftaqi.jpg
 explanation:
   text: >-
-    Change your life and work for good!
-Let us be your EXPERT PARTNER to guide you quickly through difficult transitions and give you real-life feedback and pragmatic tools to remove obstacles in your way.
+    What do you want to change about your life and work?
+How can you become the great person you've always wanted to be?
+Let us serve as your EXPERT PARTNER--a knowledgable guide on this journey to leading the best life and work of which you're capable.
+We can support you through difficult transitions and give you real-life feedback and the pragmatic tools you'll need to remove obstacles in your way.

     FOR FREE: 1) [Individualized assessment](http://profiles.thecoreporation.com/sample/welcome) of your greatest strength and liability for transitions; 2) Career Compass Report; 3) Instructional videos.